-Despite public perception and the ongoing global pandemic, retirement communities are still a safe choice for seniors looking to lead a fulfilling, independent and supportive lifestyle.
+Despite public perception and the ongoing global pandemic, retirement communities are still safe for seniors looking to lead a fulfilling, independent and supportive lifestyle.
 Here’s a look at some benefits offered by retirement communities:

 Supportive Staff